Skip to main content

 • You’re over-improving for your neighborhood.
 A $150,000 kitchen in a $350,000 neighborhood pushes you past what the market will pay.
 You’ll never recoup the premium.

 • The rest of the house needs work too.
 A stunning kitchen surrounded by dated bathrooms, worn flooring, and an aging roof creates a disconnect.
-Spread your budget across the house for better total return.
+Spread your budget across the house for better total return — starting with the bathroom.

 • Your foundation, roof, or systems need attention.
 Structural and mechanical issues always come first.
 No buyer pays extra for a beautiful kitchen in a house with a failing roof.